 A walk across the famous mile-long Brooklyn Bridge is a great way of getting the best view of this iconic city.
 Once you reach Brooklyn, you can soak up the indie vibes in Williamsburg with its trendy shops, cafés and galleries, explore local flea markets, or relax with a drink in a boho bar.

-There are some New York attractions you simple can’t afford to miss: check out the views from the top of the Empire State Building, tick off the Flatiron Building, the Waldorf Astoria, and the Chrysler Building, or explore some of New York’s modern architecture at the Museum of Modern Art and One World Trade Centre.
+There are some New York attractions you simple can’t afford to miss: check out the views from the top of the Empire State Building, tick off the Flatiron Building, the Waldorf Astoria, and the Chrysler Building, or explore some of New York’s modern architecture at the Museum of Modern Art and One World Trade Center.
 Don’t forget a visit to the Metropolitan Museum of Art, where you can marvel at the exhibits as well as the huge columns and steps.

 Places to visit